Noplace, Oslo proudly presents:

 Lately, I've found myself going through the motions, like you do.
 Just going through the motions of everyday life.
 And there's this humming melody playing in my head, over and over again.
 It goes like this very slow deep humming with a slight vibrating edge.
 Up and down in spirals, like the pattern waves create hitting the beach, only as a humming sound…

-The exhibition is supported by Arts Council Norway
+The exhibition was supported by Arts Council Norway